lekum/serverless-with-python/DIY/openfaas/README.md

 ### Create a handler function and a Dockerfile

-Since Python3 is still not a valid template language for the platfor, we need to package our function in a Docker image and upload it to the Dockerhub.
+Since Python3 is still not a valid template language for the platform, we need to package our function in a Docker image and upload it to the Dockerhub.

 For example, this could be our handler (`hello.py`):